Brussels Things To Do With Kids

 8. Eat Some Frites

-When in Brussels, you must have frites, commonly referred to as French fries, a popular Belgian cuisine.
-They are normally produced with thick-cut potatoes that are deep-fried twice, creating a crispy outside and an interior that is soft and fluffy.
-Various dipping sauces, such as mayonnaise, ketchup, or andalouse, are typically provided with them.
+In Brussels, you must have frites, commonly called French fries, a famous Belgian cuisine.
+They are generally produced with thick-cut potatoes deep-fried twice, creating a crispy outside and a soft and fluffy interior.
+Various dipping sauces, such as mayonnaise, ketchup, or scandalous, are typically provided with them.

-When visiting Brussels, you must try the classic “frites” with mayonnaise.
-It’s a traditional Belgian combination found in almost all friteries and fast food outlets.
+It would be best to try the classic “frites” with mayonnaise when visiting Brussels.
+It’s a traditional Belgian combination in almost all fripperies and fast food outlets.
 You can even experiment with more distinctive kinds, including cheese-topped or curry-flavored fries.

 9. Choco-Story Brussels

-Choco-impressive Story’s main draw is its collection of tools and artifacts used to make chocolate, such as old tools and machines.
+Choco-impressive Story’s main draw is its collection of tools and artifacts for making chocolate, such as old tools and machines.
 Learn how chocolate has been made for hundreds of years and learn about the different ways that different kinds of chocolate are made.

-The Museum also has displays and activities that are fun for people of all ages.
+The Museum also has fun displays and activities for people of all ages.

 Visitors can watch chocolate being made in the Museum’s on-site chocolate factory.
 They can also take a class on making chocolate or join a tasting of different kinds of chocolate.
 Several temporary exhibits at the Museum change throughout the year.
-These show other parts of chocolate’s history or how certain techniques or innovations have changed the way chocolate is made.
+These show other parts of chocolate’s history or how specific techniques or innovations have changed how chocolate is made.

 Choco-Story also has a shop where people can buy chocolate, chocolate-related items, and other gifts.
 There is also a café where people can eat and drink hot chocolate or chocolate-based dishes.